rostro36/Notes/Learning group/Auditing the Partisanship of Google Search Snippets.md

 ## Dataset and Methodology
 ### Partisan Clues
-Partisan cues are modeled as unigrams as bigrams and are derived much like by [Gentzkow and Shapiro](https://web.stanford.edu/~gentzkow/research/biasmeas.pdf).
+Partisan cues are modelled as uni-grams as bigrams and are derived much like by [Gentzkow and Shapiro](https://web.stanford.edu/~gentzkow/research/biasmeas.pdf).
 Which give each n-gram a partisanship based on their frequency they have been used by the politicians of a party.
 Instead of speeches directly they use Vote Smart.

 Old documents pollute the dataset, as those may not be relevant for the party and or the search engine.
 Cleaning and Tokenization with NLTK, discard too few used.